Moral rights

 Moral rights are rights of creators of copyrighted works generally recognized in civil law jurisdictions and, to a lesser extent, in some common law jurisdictions.

 The moral rights include the right of attribution, the right to have a work published anonymously or pseudonymously, and the right to the integrity of the work.
 The preserving of the integrity of the work allows the author to object to alteration, distortion, or mutilation of the work that is "prejudicial to the author's honor or reputation".
 Anything else that may detract from the artist's relationship with the work even after it leaves the artist's possession or ownership may bring these moral rights into play.
 Moral rights are distinct from any economic rights tied to copyrights.
-Even if an artist has assigned his or her copyright rights to a work to a third party, he or she still maintains the moral rights to the work.
+Even if an artist has assigned their copyright rights to a work to a third party, they still maintain the moral rights to the work.